-WE ARE PLANNING OUR 2013 GROUP TRAVEL NOW!
-WE HOPE TO VISIT BOTH SOUTH AFRICA AND SWAZILAND IN JULY-AUGUST 2013 (SUMMER SESSION II).
+WE ARE PLANNING OUR GROUP TRAVEL NOW FOR 2015 and POSSIBLY 2014 AS WELL!
+WE HOPE TO VISIT BOTH SOUTH AFRICA AND SWAZILAND IN SUMMER SESSION I or II.

 Observation of wild animals in Kruger National Park in South Africa and Hlane Royal National Park in Swaziland